mkinney/ansible-role-package/README.md

 Based on the 'pre' version of molecule, need to change the docker_container's log_driver from 'syslog' to 'none' in molecule/default/create.yml otherwise you will get this error:
     failed: [localhost] (item=(censored due to no_log)) => {"censored": "the output has been hidden due to the fact that 'no_log: true' was specified for this result"})

+If you get this error, "failed: [localhost] (item=(censored due to no_log)) => {"censored": "the output has been hidden due to the fact that 'no_log: true' was specified for this result"}" you may need to run a command similar to this:
+    eval "$(docker-machine env default)"

 ## Contributing

 All assistance, changes or ideas [welcome][issues]!